thearyanahmed/mcp-digitalocean/internal/droplet/README.md

 # Droplet MCP Tools

-This directory contains tools and resources for managing DigitalOcean Droplets via the MCP Server.
-These tools enable you to create, modify, control, and query Droplets and related resources such as images and sizes.
+This directory contains tools for managing DigitalOcean Droplets, Images, and Sizes via the MCP Server.
+All operations are exposed as tools with argument-based input—no resource URIs are used.
+Pagination and filtering are supported where applicable.

+---

 ## Supported Tools

-### Droplet Lifecycle
+### Droplet Tools

-- **`digitalocean-droplet-create`**
+- **digitalocean-droplet-create**
   Create a new Droplet.
   **Arguments:**
   - `Name` (string, required): Name of the Droplet